-You need to be highly motivated and demonstrate a keen interest in your chosen subject.
+You need to be motivated and demonstrate a keen interest wildlife and conservation.
 You will need:

-You will have an interview and initial assessment.
-Parents and carers are welcome to attend the interview but not the initial assessment.
-You will also be asked to show an example of your current work.
+You will have an interview which parents and carers are welcome to attend.
+You will also be asked to show an example of any current work.